voideditor/void/CONTRIBUTING.md

 ### Build instructions

-Before building Void, please follow the prerequisite steps above for your operating system.

-To build Void, first open `void/` in VSCode.
+To build Void, first follow the prerequisite steps above for your operating system and open the `void/` repo in VSCode.
 Then:

 1. Install all dependencies.